focus-editor/focus/LOG.md

 - Strip trailing whitespace on save
 - Ctrl + [ and Ctrl + ] to indent lines
 - Ctrl + Home/End to jump to beginning/end of the file
-- Finder: support Page Down/Up as an alternative to Ctrl+arrows
 - Maybe sleep at least a little bit, don't render too many frames

 - Save editor state on editor operations: